-Think about it — if your products can be seen, experienced and purchased on more platforms and places customers enjoy, they’ll be more likely to add them to their physical or virtual shopping carts.
+Think about it — if your products can be seen, experienced, and purchased on more platforms and places customers enjoy, they’ll be more likely to add them to their physical and virtual shopping carts.
 While expanding to selling online was the biggest challenge for retailers in 2020, 88% of the 500 retailers we surveyed are now selling online, according to our Future of Retail report.

 With multichannel retailing, you can set up shop on online and offline channels, and it’s more doable than you might think.

 Multichannel retailing is when customers have the ability to buy your items in multiple places, which could include channels like an online store, a social media site like TikTok, a marketplace like Etsy, or a physical pop-up shop.

 Publishing your product catalog across channels doesn’t have to be a huge feat.
 Multichannel retailing starts with preparing your product lineup so you can easily start selling in the places your future customers are — whether that’s on your website, through social media channels, email, text, or in a physical location.

 Using an inventory management system that connects your stock and orders in real time, and in one central place, can make multichannel selling seamless for both you and your customers.

 “The sellers who have been most able to adapt are the ones who have the best handle on their inventory,” says Megan Karande, Product Marketing Manager for Square for Retail.
 “Getting your inventory counted, well photographed, and tagged with proper descriptions really affords you a lot of flexibility for selling online, in person, or on social media.”

 Multichannel retailing example

 Let’s look at a real-life example of multichannel retailing.
 Botanic and Luxe is a lifestyle retail store located in Santa Cruz, California.
 Co-founders and best friends Ariel Stirm and Leilani Zehnder sell laidback home goods, jewelry, and wellness items, a tribute to the beachy community they call home.